Fepulea'i Attila Ropati

-Fepulea'i Attila Ropati (born 1968) is President of the Land and Titles Court of Samoa.
+Fepulea'i Attila Ropati (born 1968) is a Samoan judge who served as President of the Land and Titles Court of Samoa from 2016 to 2022.

 Fepulea'i is from the village of Saleaula.
 He was educated at the University of the South Pacific, University of New England and the University of Tasmania.
 He has previously worked as a lawyer, for the Samoa Shipping Corporation and for the Land and Titles Court.
 From 2008 to 2016 he was Clerk of the Legislative Assembly of Samoa.
 In July 2016 he was appointed as President of the Land and Titles Court, and he was sworn in on 1 August 2016.